Catch the Spirit

 Another feather in the AMFF cap, their quarterly American Fly Fisher.
-“I love fishing magazines.
-I love those we’d call grip and grin.
-That’s not what this is.
-It’s well researched, footnoted, article-sited appropriate content highlighting luminaries of the sport, fisheries, very interesting relevant, and even contemporary topics.
-We get to work with terrific writers and our editor (of twenty years) is also here on staff.
-The whole thing is produced here in-house, printed locally, mailed locally.
-It’s not light reading but it’s worth doing the work because it’s really excellent.”
+It’s a well researched, footnoted, article-sited appropriate content highlighting luminaries of the sport, fisheries, very interesting relevant, and even contemporary topics.
+With a team of terrific writers and an amazing editor, the whole thing is produced in-house, printed locally, mailed locally.
+It’s not light reading but it’s worth doing the work because it’s really excellent.

 Whether you’re an aspiring angler, an expert or you’ve never given it a thought, one visit to AMFF will confirm there’s something about fishing that’s indelibly linked to the soul.
 That it’s important to our personal and our cultural history.
 As Norm Maclean once wrote, eventually, all things merge into one.
 And a river runs through it.

 Plan A Visit